abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Monoid elements as functions/permutations
 ---

 Let's take a step back and examine the groups/monoids that we covered so far in the light of what we learned.
 We started off by representing group operation as a function from pairs.
-For example, the operation of a symmetric group,(let's take $Z_3$ as an example) are actions that converts two rotations to another another rotation.
+For example, the operation of a symmetric group,(let's take $Z_3$ as an example) are actions that converts two rotations to another rotation.

 ![The group of rotations in a triangle - group notation](symmetry_rotation_actions.svg)